-Take security and user experience as examples, which are what CAPTCHA gets most criticism for, today's AI-powered CAPTCHA can perform specific and customized tasks to prevent digital fraud and meanwhile provide a more user-friendly experience.
+Take security and user experience as examples, which are what CAPTCHA gets the most criticism for, today's AI-powered CAPTCHA can perform specific and customized tasks to prevent digital fraud and meanwhile provide a more user-friendly experience.

 With AI and OCR technology, bots can solve distorted text at 99.8%.
 That's why CAPTCHA providers began to work on alternative forms of text-based CAPTCHA years ago.
 For instance, GeeTest applied AI models and behavior analysis to its CAPTCHA v1, v2, and v3 since 2012.
 It asks users to use their mice to respond to a CAPTCHA challenge and analyze their mouse trajectory and other data, like device information and network environment, to detect and prevent bot attacks.
 Such AI-driven CAPTCHA tools can deal with AI fraud issues very well.

 CAPTCHA requires users to interact with a challenge in order to distinguish them from bots.
-But a minor disruption of users' flow may lead to customer abandonment.
-When CAPTCHA providers can rely on data like mouse trajectory, device information, and network environment, etc, they can even replace CAPTCHA challenge with a button to click or just a checkbox, ensuring customers have a coherent experience during online shopping.
+But a minor disruption of user flow may lead to customer abandonment.
+When CAPTCHA providers can rely on data like mouse trajectory, device information, network environment, etc, they can even replace the CAPTCHA challenge with a button to click or just a checkbox, ensuring customers have a coherent experience during online shopping.

 AI-powered CAPTCHA really can help retailers handle the holiday rush.